LimbleCMMS/limble-tree/projects/limble-tree/README.md

 ### Drag Handles

 Adding the `limble-tree-handle` css class to an element in a node component will designate that element as the drag handle, making it so the node can only be dragged by clicking on that element.

+### Pagination

+When the `listMode` option is set to true, the pagination API is made available.
+Pagination is accomplished using two of the inputs of the `limble-tree-root` component: the `itemsPerPage` input and the `page` input.
+These inputs will not do anything unless `listMode` is turned on.
+When in `listMode`, the list will split into pages, where each page contains `itemsPerPage` number of items.
+(Note that the last page may have fewer items than the `itemsPerPage` number.)
+Only one page will be displayed at a time.
+The `page` input indicates which page to show: When `page` is 1, the first page will display, and so on.

 ### Demo App